 This is a customer favorite and another popular choice.

 - Can use either wood or gas as fuel

 - Gas types can be used indoors with proper ventilation

 Why you should get a chiminea

 Chimineas can serve multiple purposes.
-You can use them as a heat source as well as cooking.
-They look good in the corner of your patio or your backyard not only as a design but also for functional use.
+You can use them as a heat source as well as for cooking.
+They look good in the corner of your patio or backyard as a design and for practical use.

 Safety is no issue because the flame is enclosed within the structure and protected from strong winds.
-You can choose from various materials and styles depending on your needs and preferences.
-Because of their closed structure, they can still emit heat even after the fire goes out since a small amount of heat is still somehow retained within it.
+Depending on your needs and preferences, you can choose from various materials and styles.
+Because of their closed structure, they can still emit heat even after the fire goes out since a small amount of heat is still somehow retained.